Skip to main content

 Year 1

-Creative making: Design and coding
+Creative Making: Design and Coding

-Computational practices: Creative mechanics
+Computational Practices: Creative Mechanics

 Taught through practical classes and workshops, this unit introduces you to essential concepts and core techniques in mechanics that underpin contemporary robotic practices.
-This units is essential to building an understanding of what robots of all scales can do.
+This unit is essential to building an understanding of what robots of all scales can do.

-Creative making: Physical computing
+Creative Making: Physical Computing

 Year 2

-You will progress into creative making of art and robotics, such as robots that make music and drawing machines.
-Building on these you will learn coding of social robotics, such as chatbots, and designing and conducting studies with humans and robots.
+As you develop your computational understanding, you will progress into machine learning and AI (Artificial Intelligence), with an introduction to basic concepts through a lens of computational creativity.
+You will explore the impact of robotics in society and learn about human-robot interaction and design.
+You will progress into creative making of art and robotics, exploring how to create robots that make music and draw.
+Building on this, you will learn coding of social robots, such as chatbots, and how to design and conduct studies with humans and robots.

-Coding 3: AI and machine learning
+Coding Three: AI and Machine Learning

-Critical robotics: Robots and society
+Critical Robotics: Robots and Society

-Taught through seminars and workshops and resulting a piece of academic writing, this unit explores how robots have evolved differently in societies across the world and the implications of these contexts for robotic futures.
+Taught through seminars and workshops and resulting in a piece of academic writing, this unit explores how robots have evolved differently in societies across the world and the implications of these contexts for robotic futures.

-Creative making: Art and robotics
+Creative Making: Art and Robotics

 Taught through creative practice, this unit allows you to translate ideas into robotic artworks using your new skills and understandings.
 As well as building your individual portfolio of robotics practice this unit will test how well your intentions translate into creative outcomes.

-Coding 4: Social robotics
+Coding Four: Social Robotics

 Taught through coding classes, this unit introduces you to functional approaches to building robots that interact with each other and people.

-Taught through creative practice, this unit allows you to apply the skills learnt in this block to an interactive robotic prototype alongside the theory of human robot interaction.
+Taught through creative practice, this unit allows you to apply the skills learnt in this block to an interactive robotic prototype alongside the theory of human-robot interaction.

-Optional year in industry
+Optional Year in Industry

 The Diploma in Professional Studies is an optional placement year in industry between the second and third year of the course.
-It is a managed year of professional experience, largely undertaken in the creative industries in a variety of national and international locations.
+It is a managed year of professional experience, undertaken in the creative industries in a variety of national and international locations.
+Successful candidates are selected on a competitive basis based on academic performance and studentship, successful completion of the Diploma of Higher Education (year 2) and by portfolio and proposal.

 Year 3/4

-Coding 5: Networked robotics
+Coding Five: Networked Robotics

 Taught through coding classes, this unit introduces you to functional approaches to building robots that work together and act in concert and in swarms.

-Critical robotics: Robotic ethics
+Critical Robotics: Robotic Ethics

-Taught through seminars and workshops and resulting a piece of academic writing, this unit explores the ethical context of robots and our increasing use of autonomous robotic systems.
+Taught through seminars and workshops and resulting in a piece of academic writing, this unit explores the ethical context of robots and our increasing use of autonomous robotic systems.

-Creative making: Applied robotics - sensing in the wild
+Creative Making: Applied Robotics - Sensing in the Wild

 Taught through creative practice, this unit allows you to apply the skills learnt in this block to a robotic prototype that engages with its environment through sensor data exploring contemporary applied robotics contexts.

-Creative making: Graduation project
+Creative Making: Graduation Project

 Learning and teaching methods